The Zero Floor Limit fee applies to transactions without a previously approved authorization.

 The fee basically acts as a penalty for submitting a transaction for settlement without first submitting it for proper authorization.
 As of 2022, Visa sets the zero floor limit fee at $0.20.

 Visa Assessment Fees

 If the term “assessment fees” is new to you, check out our in-depth guide to credit card processing for a full understanding of the fees involved in processing.

 The quick version is that credit card companies collect assessment fees as their piece of the pie.
 Visa sets rules for when fees apply and the costs associated with the fee.
 The company charges multiple assessment fees, sometimes on the same transaction.
 Visa charges assessments either as a percentage of the total transaction or as a cents-based fee.

-Fortunately, many assessment fees tend to be small – often pennies or less.
+Fortunately, many assessment fees are small – often pennies or less.
 However, the Zero Floor Limit fee is not one of them.
 It’s one of the higher cents-based fees that Visa charges.

 The Zero Floor Limit Fee